matacoder/senior/README.md

 ```

 ## Coroutines
 Coroutines declared with the `async`/`await` syntax is the preferred way of writing asyncio applications.
-For example, the following snippet of code (requires Python 3.7+) prints “hello”, waits 1 second, and then prints “world”:
+For example, the following snippet of code (requires Python 3.7+) prints "hello", waits 1 second, and then prints "world":
 ```python
 >>> import asyncio